Updated

 - Defense attorneys know how to get charge reductions and dismissals.

-4. Violations of VC 27360 and traffic school
+4. Do violations of VC 27360 require traffic school?

-- The driver has a valid driver’s license;
+- You have a valid driver’s license;

 - The ticket is for an infraction that is a moving violation.